NMRDfromMD/nmrdfrommd.github.io/_sources/tutorials/installation.rst.txt

 Install the development version
 -------------------------------

-To install the latest development version of NMRDfromMD, clone the repository from |NMRDfromMD-code| and use ``pip`` from the main directory:
+To install the latest development version of NMRDfromMD, clone the repository,
+|NMRDfromMD-code|, from GitHub, and use ``pip`` from the main directory:

 .. code-block:: bash